-The primary focus at DACC is to provide SUD treatment and programming.
-DACC strives to enhance safety in the community by providing a continuum of substance use and cognitive behavior treatment services.
+The primary focus at DACC is to provide SUD programming.
+DACC strives to enhance safety in the community by providing a continuum of substance use and cognitive behavior program services.
 Services begin while at DACC and will continue with aftercare services, intensive supervision, and monitoring in the community.

-Based on the outcome of the COMPAS assessments, PIOC at DACC are identified as having moderate or high-risk criminogenic needs.
-PIOC assigned criminogenic risk level determines program needs and levels of treatment dosage.
+PIOC at DACC are identified as having moderate or high-risk criminogenic needs.
+PIOC criminogenic risk level determines program needs and levels of program dosage hours.

-Primary programs offered at DACC include Cognitive Behavioral Interventions for Substance Use Adults (CBI-SUA), T4C, Domestic Violence-Cognitive, Anger Management, Cognitive Behavioral Interventions-Employment (CBI-Employment), and Academics.
-PIOC who are assigned the SUD-4 program need, are also assigned to complete the curriculums for Advanced Skill Practice, Epictetus, and General Social Skills.
+Primary programs offered at DACC include CBI-SUA, Cognitive Behavior Program-Thinking for a Change (T4C), Domestic Violence-Cognitive, Anger Management, and Cognitive Behavioral Interventions-Employment (CBI-Employment).
+PIOC who are assigned the SUD-4 level program need will also complete the curriculums for Advanced Skill Practice, Epictetus, and General Social Skills.
+DACC is also provides opportunities for PIOC to obtain their GED/HSED.

-ERP is provided pursuant to Wisconsin State Statutes, Sec 302.05, which affords PIOC with the opportunity to have a reduction in their term (s) of confinement with successful completion of the Substance Use Disorder programming.
+ERP is provided pursuant to Wisconsin State Statutes, Sec 302.05, which affords PIOC with the opportunity to have a reduction in their term(s) of confinement with successful completion of the SUD programming.
 Eligibility for ERP is determined by the sentencing courts.
 Department of Corrections determines suitability for ERP participation.

-The overall program length is generally 20 weeks however, program length is also dependent needs assessments.
+The overall program length is generally 20 weeks.
+However, program length is also dependent on needs assessments.